tmytek/tlkcore-examples/examples/Python/README.md

   You can use `--dc` to provide your device information, but be careful if the device IP is assigned by DHCP, as a DFU reboot might change it to another IP address!

-## Extra usage
+## FAQ

+#### Q1.
-1. I have my own project to import TLKCore, so I can not import TLKCore libraries under the current directory, how to import TLKCore libraries?
+I have my own project to import TLKCore, so I can not import TLKCore libraries under the current directory, how to import TLKCore libraries?

+#### A1.
-    * You can set the system environment variables to caller to finding TLKCore libraries, just modify the  caller (main.py) in the following example:
+You can set the system environment variables to caller to finding TLKCore libraries, just modify the  caller (main.py) in the following example:

         ```Python
         # Please setup path of tlkcore libraries to environment variables,